ancarebeca/expense-tracker/README.md

 Services:

-- Extraction: Load en memory a csv file from my bank account
+- Extraction: Load en memory a csv file from a bank account
 - Transformation: Normalized csv data
 - Categorize: Set categories to each expense (In progress)
 - Load: Load data into a database